mburger-stsci/mathMB/docs/index.rst

 mathMB provides mathematical functions designed to be used by nexoclom, although they can be used as stand-alone routines.

-Currently, only a function to provide the atomic mass of a species as an astropy quantity is provided.

 .. toctree::
   :maxdepth: 2